basho-labs/little_riak_book/en/05-app-guide.md

 # Writing Riak Applications

 Chapters 2 and 3 covered key concepts that every developer should know.
-In this chapter we look more closely at ways to build (and more importantly not to build) Riak applications.
+In this chapter, we look more closely at ways to build (and more importantly not to build) Riak applications.

 ## How Not to Write a Riak App